 If the house is vacant, the damage may not be discovered for days.
 If you live there, you’ll notice a problem much sooner, like when I went into my basement and noticed the lake that had formed on the floor and the water running down the front of the water heater.

-So what does a home insurance company consider a vacant home?
+So what does an Ohio home insurance company consider a vacant home?

 Interestingly enough, in my analysis of policy forms for our various homeowners insurance companies, I discovered that not one of the policies offered a definition of vacant.